slatedocs/slate/source/index.html.md

 Currently, we offer <span style="color:red"> Info </span> and <span style="color:red"> Games </span> data endpoints for free on testnet.

 In addition, to help developers build and test end-to-end applications, we offer a series of data across all endpoints: `Games`, `Players`, `Team` and `Stats` for a specific player.

 For testing, we provide data for <span style="color:red"> Tom Brady </span> for free on testnet.

-## NBA Testnet API Samples
+## NBA Testnet API

 > Example request for "Lebron James" in Players endpoint